-Now more than ever we live in a society where digital reproduction and plagiarism can easily happen.
+Now more than ever we live in a society where digital reproduction and art forgery, and plagiarism can easily happen.
 Although signing your artwork doesn’t completely prevent someone from stealing your image it does make it more difficult for them.

-Your signature becomes part of your brand identity.
+Your signature becomes part of your brand identity of your art business in the art world.
 The more of your artwork people see, the more they will associate your signature with you.